anandadwiarifian/aws-batch-processing/README.md

 ```
 docker-compose -f docker-compose-LocalExecutor.yml up -d
 ```
-The docker should be up and running now.
+The postgres and airflow container should be up and running now.

 ### Create table and load the user purchase data to the 'data store'
 Create a postgres connection using pgcli.